-Well, I wrote this letter to Mark Zuckerberg before Marc Andreeson attacked the independence of India with his totally stupid comments.
+Well, I wrote this letter to Mark Zuckerberg before Marc Andreeson derided the independence of India with his totally stupid comments.
 But I never got any reply (Not that I was expecting any, to begin with!)
 And the surprise is that my letter started with the very same story that Andreeson is facing the song for!

 Hello, Mr. Zuckerberg.